nawinto99/kuppy-lite/README.md

 - Kubernetes deployment and service files for easy deployment on Kubernetes clusters.
 - GitHub Actions workflow for automating the deployment process.
 - Pre-configured code formatters and linters for maintaining code quality.
-- Unit testing setup using pytest for ensuring the correctness of the application.
+- Unit testing setup using pytest to ensure the correctness of the application.

 ## Getting Started